crimson-med/Cookie-Repository-Documentation/scripts.md

 ### Introduction

 This endpoint is to get the script file from the **Cookie Touch Repository**.
-This endpoint is accessible to everyon.
+This endpoint is accessible to everyone.

 ### Request